skymankarfield/fAARS-who-is-the-rooster/README.md

 * 401 Not Authorized: either you need to provide authentication credentials, or the credentials provided aren't valid.
 * 403 Forbidden: fAARS understands your request, but refuses to fulfill it.
 An accompanying error message should explain why.
 * 404 Not Found: You're requesting an invalid URI.
+* 405 Method not allowed: fAARS understands your requests, but doesn't allow you to execute a resource using a specified method PUT, GET, DELETE, etc.
 * 500 Internal Server Error: Something went wrong...

 ## Summary of fAARS response codes